Local Food Buying Group

-We started two food buying clubs in town.
-These neighborhood-based groups organize bulk-purchasing of regionally grown fruits and veggies (including from Guilford farms!), and other local products.
+We run a local food buying group as a way to support farmers and make local produce easier to access.
+The group organizes bulk-purchasing of regionally grown fruits and veggies (including from Guilford farms), and other local products.
 The quantities are then split between neighbors.

 If you’d be willing to share a skill, or if there’s something that you’d like to learn, let us know.